ipspace/blog/content/posts/2011/10/what-is-openflow-part-2.md

 * [Data Center Fabric Architectures](https://www.ipspace.net/Data_Center_Fabrics)
 * [Introduction to Virtualized Networking](https://www.ipspace.net/Introduction_to_Virtualized_Networking)

-You get all of them with the [yearly subscription](http://www.ipspace.net/Subscription).
+You get all of them with the [ipSpace.net subscription](http://www.ipspace.net/Subscription).

+### Revision History

+2022-07-15
+: Slight cleanup of OVS part of the blog post